Indianola, Delaware County, Oklahoma

 Indianola is an unincorporated area and census-designated place (CDP) in Delaware County, Oklahoma, United States.
 The population was 48 at the 2010 census.

 Geography

 Indianola is located in east-central Delaware County, 8 mi east of Jay, the county seat, and 5 mi west of the Arkansas border.

 According to the United States Census Bureau, the Indianola CDP has a total area of 2.3 km2, all land.

 Demographics

+Education

+It is in the Jay Public Schools school district.